andrewpenner10-dev/lab/README.md

-# 🚀 Space Lasers

-**Building optical communication and precision tracking systems from scratch.**
+# Lil' Robis

+**Building cute little Swiss Army-style space robots.**

+The goal is to build tiny, self-sufficient spacecraft that can see, communicate, sense, think, and move.

-I'm starting with the fundamentals — microcontrollers, light sensors, lasers, and photodetectors — and building step by step toward high-speed optical communication, automatic acquisition and tracking, and eventually space-capable laser communication systems.
+I'm starting from the absolute basics — microcontrollers, sensors, cameras, lasers, power systems, and motors — and building one capability at a time.

+Eventually, I want these little robots to live in space: powered by the sun, communicating with each other and Earth, observing the world around them, and maneuvering autonomously.

 I'm documenting the entire process here.

 ---

-## 🔴 Latest
+## Latest

 ### Experiment 002 — Light Detection